How to successfully raise capital for your business using equity finance.

 - Investments from family and friends.
 Be careful to think that family and friends are easy investors to manage.
 Accepting money from close circles can affect your personal relationships if the business fails.

-Frequently asked questions about equity finance
+FAQs about equity finance

 What are the different sources of equity finance?